-On March 4, 2015 the Company acquired Triune Systems, L.L.C., a privately-held supplier of isolated switching wireless charging and power management platforms targeted at, among other things, high and low power, high efficiency applications.
-Under the terms of the purchase agreement the Company acquired all of the outstanding equity interest in Triune for a guaranteed minimum purchase price of \$45.0 million consisting of \$35.0 million in cash paid at closing, with an additional cash consideration of \$10.0 million to be paid six months after the transaction closing date and additional contingent consideration subject to achieving certain future financial goals ("Triune Earn-out").
-Under the terms of the Triune Earn-out, up to \$70.0 million of consideration will be paid over three years if certain revenue targets are achieved in each of the fiscal years 2016 through 2018.
+On March 4, 2015 the Company acquired Triune Systems, L.L.C., a privately-held supplier of isolated switching, wireless charging and power management platforms targeted at, among other things, high and low power, high efficiency applications.
+Under the terms of the purchase agreement the Company acquired all of the outstanding equity interest in Triune for a guaranteed minimum purchase price of \$45.0 million consisting of \$35.0 million in cash paid at closing, with an additional cash consideration of \$10.0 million, of which \$9.5 million was paid in September 2015.
+The remaining \$0.5 million is expected to be paid in the first quarter of fiscal year 2017.
+Subject to achieving certain future financial goals ("Triune Earn-out"), up to \$70.0 million of contingent consideration will be paid over three years if certain revenue targets are achieved in each of the fiscal years 2016 through 2018.
 An additional payment of up to \$16.0 million will be paid after fiscal year 2018 if certain cumulative revenue and operating income targets are achieved.
-During the six months ended July 26, 2015, the Company borrowed \$35.0 million under its revolving line of credit in connection with this acquisition (see Note 10 for discussion regarding Credit Facilities).
+In March 2015, the Company borrowed \$35.0 million under its revolving line of credit in connection with this acquisition (see Note 10 for discussion regarding Credit Facilities).

 The Triune Systems L.L.C. business meets the definition of a business and is accounted for under the acquisition method of accounting in accordance with the FASB's ASC Topic 805, Business Combinations.
-Total acquisition consideration will be allocated to the acquired tangible and intangible assets and assumed liabilities of Triune based on their respective estimated fair values as of the acquisition date.
+The purchase price allocation for the Triune acquisition was finalized in the second quarter of fiscal year 2016.
+Total acquisition consideration has been allocated to the acquired tangible and intangible assets and assumed liabilities of Triune based on their respective estimated fair values as of the acquisition date.
 Acquisition-related transaction costs are not included as a component of consideration transferred, but are accounted for as an expense in the period in which the costs are incurred.
-Any excess of the acquisition consideration over the fair value of the assets acquired and liabilities assumed will be allocated to goodwill.
+Any excess of the acquisition consideration over the fair value of the assets acquired and liabilities assumed has been allocated to goodwill.
 The goodwill resulted from expected synergies from the transaction, including complementary products that will enhance the Company's overall product portfolio, and opportunities within new markets.
-As of July 26, 2015, \$10.0 million of the total acquisition consideration has been allocated to core technologies, \$2.0 million to customer relationships and \$49.4 million to goodwill.
+Of the total acquisition consideration, \$10.0 million has been allocated to core technologies, \$2.0 million to customer relationships and \$49.4 million to goodwill.
 The remaining balance was allocated to identifiable tangible assets and assumed liabilities.
 The Company expects that all such goodwill will be deductible for tax purposes.